KULeuven-MAI/UAI.jl/README.md

 - Interactive and visualized probabilistic problem solving challenges.
 - SVG support for drawFromStr() (see [#1](https://github.com/KULeuven-MAI/UAI.jl/issues/1))
 - Multi-node support like `A,B>C` (see [#2](https://github.com/KULeuven-MAI/UAI.jl/issues/2))
+- Accessibility (for ease of education with dyslexia, colorblindness, dyspraxia, ...)
 - **\< Your suggestion here \>**

 ## Nice to have features